benfrick/docs-portfolio/doc/commerce/mobile/post-purchase/use-order.md

 |**x-nike-visitorid**|Unique identifier for the guest, validated by the Edge router and passed through to the service.
 Applies only to the Guest List Order Details by ID API.||X||
 |**x-nike-visitid**|Integer identifying the guest's session.
 Applies only to the Guest List Order Details by ID API.||X||

->**TIP:** For the Authorization header, use the token for the consumer's login session that you obtained from Nike Unite/Identity, prefixed by `Bearer ` (note the single space after Bearer).
+>**TIP:** For the Authorization header, use the token for the consumer's login session that you obtained from [accounts.nike.com](https://miniature-couscous-57c7acad.pages.github.io/){:target="new-tab"} or [Nike Unite/Identity](https://confluence.nike.com/display/USER/Unite+Platform+-+Product+Documentation){:target="new-tab"}, prefixed by `Bearer ` (note the single space after Bearer).
 This is necessary for Nike to verify that your app is authorized to perform the requested operation on behalf of the consumer.

 See the [User Types](/doc/getting-started/using-nike-apis.html#user-types) section of the Using Nike APIs guide for more information.